Updated: April 30, 2026

 — No-fee banks eliminate monthly maintenance fees and minimum balance requirements that hit irregular income earners hardest.

-- Top picks for 2026: Bluevine, Lili, Found, Novo, and SoFi are all built to handle income that doesn't arrive on a fixed schedule.
+— Top picks for 2026: Bluevine, Lili, Found, Novo, and SoFi are all built to handle income that does not arrive on a fixed schedule.

 — Look beyond zero fees — direct deposit flexibility, tax features, and payment platform integration matter more for freelancers.